-Once a maker of all sorts of “homages” the British company Christopher Ward puts a lot of effort into becoming a serious brand.
+Once a maker of all sorts of “homages”, Christopher Ward puts a lot of effort into becoming a serious brand.
 This new, dressy Chr.
 Ward C9 Moonphase is a step in the right direction for the relatively young watchmaker.

 Taking a perfectly stock ETA mechanism and expanding its functionality may sound like a simple task, but it is not that simple for an average independent brand.
 Or, at least, anecdotal evidence clearly shows us that an overwhelming majority of independents (and majors alike) prefers to simply buy an add-on module to streamline the process of making a new watch.